Fort Lauderdale Aggressive Driving Accident Lawyer Holding Reckless Drivers Responsible

 As a practical matter, however, if the driver who hit you received a ticket for reckless or aggressive driving, this may influence the insurance company’s decision-making during the pre-trial settlement process.
 Your attorney will be able to assess all of the relevant facts and determine the best path forward.

-Q: How much will my Fort Lauderdale auto accident attorney try to Recover for me?
+How much will my Fort Lauderdale aggressive driving accident attorney try to Recover for me?

 The answer to this question depends on the amount of your losses.
 As “compensatory” damages, the amount you are entitled to receive is determined based on what is necessary to compensate you for the harm that (i) you have endured already, and (ii) you will endure in the future.
 This includes all forms of financial and non-financial harm, including:

 - Medical expenses

 - Post-traumatic stress

 - Pain and suffering

 - Other out-of-pocket costs